fable-community/fable-pack-example/README.md

 ## Adding Characters

-To add characters yo your pack it needs to be defined under `characters.new`, like this:
+To add characters to your pack it needs to be defined under `characters.new`, like this:

 ```json
 "characters": {